 Our Online Safety curriculum is delivered throughout our curriculum in order to embed the important message it provides.
 Through the teaching of Computing, PSHE and reactive lessons, we hope our pupils gain a deep understanding of the dangers they may face, how they can stay safe online and who they can seek for support.

-Pupils leave Coten End with an understanding of the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation.
-They can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems.
-Our pupils can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems and apply their knowledge to the wider world.
-Above all, we hope our pupils leave Coten End responsible, competent, confident, creative and safe users of information and communication technology.
+Pupils leave Coten End with an understanding of the fundamental principles and concepts of computer science.
+They become competent in using core software programmes such as word processing and data representation, allowing them to continue their education confidently.
+Their logic and problem-solving skills are enhanced, having had repeated practical experience of writing computer programs and they are prepared for the ever-changing word of technology that they will inevitably face.
+Above all, we hope our pupils leave Coten End responsible, experienced, self-assured and safe users of information and communication technology.